leonr678/Physics-Informed-Neural-Networks-Tumour-Growth-PyTorch/README.md

 - ***Matplotlib (for data visualisation)***
 - ***Jupiter Notebook (software/environment)***

+# Usage

+Open the code in Jupiter Notebook.
+After making sure all of the necessary libraries are installed, run the file.
+Adjust noise and model as needed.

 # Future improvements

 - ***Use stochastic modeling for more realistic growth***